-It could cost less to borrow money.
-COVID-19 has hurt profits across different industries.
-And you’ve probably heard the word “recession” a lot more than once.
-In rough economic times, the Federal Reserve can lower interest rates to encourage people to spend, invest, and borrow money.
-In March, the Fed cut rates down to almost zero.
+It could cost less to take on new debt.
+In rough economic times (and yes, we’re officially in a recession), the Federal Reserve can lower interest rates to encourage people to spend, invest, and borrow money – and boost the economy.
+In March, the Fed cut rates to almost zero.
+And has since said they’ll probably stay there for a while.
 That could help you get better borrowing terms when you buy or refinance a home.
 And maybe a slight discount if you carry a balance on your credit card or other variable-rate debt.

 You might get a break on your current debt.
-Lenders are getting more flexible to help take some financial pressure off people who are struggling.
+Lenders have gotten more flexible to help take some financial pressure off people who are struggling.
 If you already owe Uncle Sam back for college, you probably don’t need to make payments (including interest) until October.
 If you’re struggling with credit card, personal loan or mortgage payments, call your creditor.
-Several banks have said they may waive fees or defer payments.
+They might be willing to waive fees or defer payments.

 Related: How to Pay Off Credit Card Debt

-theSkimm: COVID-19 has changed, well, everything.
+theSkimm: COVID-19 continues to impact, well, everything.
 Including the economy.
-The jury’s still out on what recovery looks like.
-In the meantime, focus on what you can control.
-Like asking your lenders for help if you need it and redoing your budget if you’ve lost income.
-If you can afford to give your emergency fund some love, do that, too.
+While lawmakers decide the gov’s next steps, focus on what you can do.
+Like asking your lenders for help if you need it and finding easy ways to trim your budget.
+If you can afford to give your emergency fund some love, do it.
 So you’ll be prepared no matter what happens next.

 Sign up for the Daily Skimm email newsletter.